multiversx/mx-sdk-epoch-watcher/README.md

 An external storage is needed for storing Elrond Stats data of current epoch. (e.g.: Redis)

-Elrond Stats must be run from an instance of [Elrond API](https://github.com/elrondNetwork/api.elrond.com), route: GET `/stats`.
+Elrond Stats must be loaded from an instance of [Elrond API](https://github.com/elrondNetwork/api.elrond.com), route: GET `/stats`.